GurmeetsK/GurmeetsK/README.md

 ## What more?

-* I've
+ I've
-* edited a published screenplay
+* Edited a published screenplay
-* written a few blog posts
+* Written a few blog posts
-* and made some movies.
+* And made some movies.

 This list, like the one above, will also be constantly updated ⏩